 Who is it best for:The North Face Chilkat V 400 is a great overall option for those who experience cold and snowy climates.
 Our testers raved over the balance of warmth and ice traction while these boots manage to remain light and comfortable.

 Why we love it: These boots have a luxurious feel in cold weather, thanks to their bountiful synthetic insulation, and they offer a great tread pattern that we found effective around town and on slick trails.
 The Chilkat also provides noteworthy durability and craftsmanship, maintaining top-notch performance throughout our rigorous testing.
+While no winter boot will give the precise feel of a hiking boot, when we laced these up tight, we felt much more confident on uneven terrain than most winter boots, which have a sloppier feel.

 Should you buy it?
 The Chilkat is a great option for those who are looking for warmth and traction in a winter boot.
 However, if you need a boot that will keep your feet dry in wetter environments, these may not fit the bill.

 Who is it best for: Our testers agree that the Columbia Bugaboot III offers great winter performance in most settings without breaking the bank.
-These boots are perfect for the thrifty shopper looking for a general pair of winter boots that will get them through most cold weather activities.
+These boots are perfect for the thrifty shopper looking for a general pair of winter boots that will get them through most cold-weather activities.

 Why we love it: We noted that the Bugaboot is one of the most comfortable boots we have tested, and it has an almost perfect fit right out of the box.
 “The first thing you'll notice when putting these boots on is their perfect fit,” one tester said.
 With fleece-lined insulation that molds to your foot over time, we look forward to putting them on.

 Should you buy it?
-These are great boots for the price, so if it's value you're looking for, these are a great option.
+These are great boots for the price, so if value is what you're looking for, these are a great option.
 Their traction is impressive, unless the trail leads you into deep snow.
 The shaft height also limits the depth of snow these boots can handle, and they may not last as long as some of their more expensive competitors.

 Should you buy it?
 These boots may come at a slightly higher price than others in our lineup, but if your goal is winter hiking, the perks may well be worth it.
 On the other hand, they have a technical aesthetic that some may find less appealing, and the lower shaft height makes them a poor fit for deep snow.

 Who is it best for: "If you need the warmest option out there, the Baffin Impact is the boot for you," our testers said.
 This is the warmest in-class boot we've tested at GearLab.
+They are heavy, so they're best for those who aren't going to be walking long distances or doing anything particularly strenuous.

 Why we love it: These massive, heavy-duty boots have a removable synthetic liner and another layer of insulation fixed on the inside of the shell.
 The thick soles incorporate a honeycomb pattern in the footbed that traps warmth beneath the foot and keeps the cold at bay.
 Every aspect of this model's design is meant to provide warmth to its wearer, and Baffin has truly excelled at this.